theobald-software/theobald-software.github.io/content/_en/ecs-core/development-with-ecs-core/getting_started_with_ecscore_and_sharepoint_online.md

 ![ecscore-gettingstarted-07](/img/content/ecscore-gettingstarted-07.jpg){:class="img-responsive"}

-Let's take a closer look at the code we use to access the on-premise SAP system via Azure Bus and ECS Core:
+Let's take a closer look at the code we use to access the on-premise SAP system via Azure Relay and ECS Core:
 - connection.ecs.coreApiKey is the API key from your ECS Core installation.
 - instance: is the name of the maintained SAP connection in ECS Core.
-- connection.ecs.url is the Azure Service Bus Name for ECS Core.
+- connection.ecs.url is the Azure Relay Name for ECS Core.
   The 'data' field contains the SAP expression (in [XtractQL]()) to read the German and English material description from the SAP table MAKT.

 The result is displayed using a table.